 Central Shenandoah Health District is for the counties of Rockbridge and Lexington.
 Residents can get a comprehensive range of affordable public health care that includes a broad range of diagnostic, check ups and treatment services.
 Example include Well Child Care, Child Safety Seats, Dental Health and more.
 (540)463-3185.

 Buena Vista Health Department offers free or low cost comprehensive dental services to indigent elementary school children up to grade 5.
-Call (540)261-2149 for information, or more Virginia dental clinic.
+Call (540)261-2149 for information, or more Virginia free dental clinic.